bobbydilley/rideboard-emulator/code_recreations/struct.md

       268: Gets set to something when seat stops

       289: sets whats in 35
+      308: seems to be outputs?
+      310: Life LED?
+Shows life counter on an LED maybe?

+      312: gets set to 0xff on test mode.

       313: Something about teest mode
+      314: seems to be outputs?
+      320: means seat it okay?
       324: Some counter
       328: Gets set to value in 47 if value in 47 is less than 4